susundberg/django-auth-ldap-ad/README.md

 ## Installation
 Copy the package to your django project root and add it to INSTALLED apps

-Required packages: ldap and mockldap for testing
+Required packages: ldap and mockldap for testing.
+See [.travis.yml][https://github.com/susundberg/django-auth-ldap-ad/blob/master/.travis.yml] for how to build is done in CI service.

 ## Usage